AlexShRz/alette-os/apps/marketing/docs/integrations/state-managers/redux-integration.md

 :::

 ## Dispatching actions
-To dispatch a Redux action, extract `dispatch()` from the api context and call it with an action:
+To dispatch a Redux action, extract the `dispatch()` function from the api context and call it with an action:
 ```ts
 import { showNotification } from '../store/notifications/actions';